SarimShaikh/STUDENT-ADMIN-WEB-PORTAL/README.md

-1- Open the project in intellij idea / eclipse and import as maven project 2- After the project import and open in IDE let them resolve all the dependencies 3- Configure the tomcat run time evironment and deploy the project web-portal-exploded:war on tomcat 4- After deploying the whole project on tomcat just run the project by click run button
+1- Open the project in intellij idea / eclipse and import as maven project 2- After the project import and open in IDE let them resolve all the dependencies 3- Configure the tomcat run time evironment and deploy the project web-portal-exploded:war on tomcat 4- After deploying the whole project on tomcat just run the project by click run button.